New Mexico Medicaid / Centennial Care Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-New Mexico Medicaid, which is called Centennial Care, will cover the cost of long term care in a nursing home for eligible New Mexico residents who require a Nursing Facility Level of Care.
-Nursing home coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services.
-These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with the Activities of Daily Living (eating, bathing, moving, dressing, toileting).
+New Mexico Nursing Home Medicaid will cover the cost of long-term care in a nursing home for financially limited New Mexico seniors who require a Nursing Facility Level of Care.
+This includes payment for room and board, as well as all necessary medical and non-medical goods and services, such as:

-New Mexico’s HCBS Waiver program that provides long term care benefits to seniors is the Centennial Care Community Benefit.
+The HCBS Waiver relevant to New Mexico seniors is the Centennial Care Community Benefit.

 Centennial Care Community Benefit